Azure-Samples/azure-search-openai-demo/README.md

 azd env set ALLOWED_HOST 43.133.5.124
 ```

-Please note that the IP configured will need to include the one you run `azd deploy` from as this process connects to the cognitive search index, the storage API, the web application and the form recognizer APIs.
+Please note that the IP address configured will need to include the one you run `azd up` from, since deployment connects to the web application and the `prepdocs.py` script connects to the Cognitive Search index, Storage API, and Form Recognizer APIs.

 ### Enabling Private Endpoints